joric/mitosis/mitosis-bluetooth/README.md

 ENABLE_DEBUG_LOG_SUPPORT=1
 DM_DISABLE_LOGS=1 (optional if it's too verbose)
 ```

+### GCC

+Cd custom/s130/armgcc, make.

 Working GCC linker settings for softdevice s130 and YJ-14015 modules (256K ROM, 16K RAM) are:
 ```
   FLASH (rx) : ORIGIN = 0x1b000, LENGTH = 0x25000
   RAM (rwx) :  ORIGIN = 0x20002000, LENGTH = 0x2000
 ```

+## Debugging

+You can hook up a single UART RX pin at 115200 baud ([currently pin 21, key S15 or S23](https://i.imgur.com/apx8W8W.png)).
+You will also need common GND and VCC to make it work.
+It doesn't really interfere much with the keyboard matrix so you can use any pin you want,
+just don't use the same pin for TX and RX to avoid feedback.

 ## Status